 International Internet Magazine.
 Baltic States news & analytics

-Keyword tags: EU – Baltic States, Good for Business, Investments, Latvia, Technology
+Keyword tags: Forum, Good for Business, Innovations, Latvia, Technology

 The Estonian Information System Authority (RIA) registered 251 cyber incidents during January, more or less the same as the average for the previous year, and the authority also said that a new type of financial fraud is spreading where criminals target the customer base of large companies with fake invoices, writes LETA/BNS.

 Representatives of American electric car giant Tesla are in Vilnius on Thursday as the company is considering creating a network of charging stations for electric vehicles in the country reported LETA/BNS.